 Windows 365 Cloud PC is an add-on for Microsoft 365 plans.
 It’s not a consumer service and is only available for organizations of two sizes under Microsoft 365 Business plans.
 You can either choose Windows 365 Business or Windows 365 Enterprise.
 The first option is for organizations with 300 or fewer employees, and the second, for more than 300.

 When it comes to price, Windows 365 for Business and Enterprise starts at $20 per user per month.
 That is for Cloud PC with a single-core CPU, 2GB of RAM, and 64GB of storage.
 Windows 365 Enterprise, meanwhile, starts at $20 per user per month.
 That includes a machine with a single-core CPU and 2GB of RAM.
-The price can go as high as $162 per month for an eight-core CPU with 32GB of RAM and 512GB of storage.
+The price can go as high as $162 per month for an eight-core CPU with 32GB of

 Full pricing details are available on Microsoft’s website.
 Various plans cover various amounts of RAM and storage.
 All plans are fixed and renew each month on a subscription basis.